Loch Lomond to Windsurfer Beach

 Roof Rack Failure & Windsurfer

-Sometimes it seems the hardest part about kayaking is getting the boat to the water.
-Getting the boat on the car and getting it off the car and to the water at the launch site can be a challenge.
+Sometimes it seems that the hardest part about kayaking is getting the boat to the water.
+Getting the boat on top of the car and getting it off and to the water at the launch site can be a challenge.
 Today I had an added challenge.
 As I tugged on one of the straps to cinch the boat into the saddles on the car top carrier the cross bar came loose.
 On inspection I discovered that the support tower that secures the crossbar to the roof was broken.
 It would be easy enough to just pack it in, but a little voice in my head was saying, “Treve, if you really want to go paddling you have another vehicle you can use.”
-The racks for the truck were sitting in the driveway, so I accepted the challenge of seeing if I could get the kayak on the truck in time to make it to the launch site.
-Our intended launch time was 10:00.
-Google Maps was telling me that it was a 21-minute drive which meant I might just make it.
+The racks for the truck were sitting in the driveway, so I accepted the challenge to see if I could get the kayak on the truck in time to make it to the launch site.
+Our intended launch time was 10:00 a.m.
+Google Maps was telling me that it was a 21-minute drive, which meant I might just make it.
 Sure enough, I was able to get the kayak on the camper and on the road in a timely fashion.
 It was 10:03 when the six of us pushed off from the beach.

-With the constant parade of storms coming our way we found a weather window with perfect conditions for paddling.
+With a constant parade of storms coming our way, we found a weather window with perfect conditions for paddling.
 Our course took us past San Quentin State Prison, then under the Richmond San Rafael Bridge and on to Loch Lomond Marina.
-Just for fun we tried squeezing our boats through a narrow gap in the pilings at the end of the breakwater at the Yacht Harbor.
+Just for fun we tried squeezing our boats through a narrow gap in the pilings at the end of the Yacht Harbor’s breakwater.

-Time for lunch, but in my haste to get on the road after the roof top debacle I did not have time to make a lunch.
-Andy’s Market has a fine selection of deli foods and a bowl of Italian Wedding Soup, and a loaf of Judy’s bread hit the spot.
+Time for lunch…but in my haste to get on the road after the rooftop debacle, I did not have time to make a lunch.
+Andy’s Market has a fine selection of deli foods; a bowl of Italian Wedding Soup and a loaf of Judy’s bread hit the spot.
 And don’t forget the chocolate that seems to be ubiquitous on our paddles.

 On our return paddle we had calm water and building clouds.
-We paddled out around the Marin Islands and then back to our launch site, and of course ferry traffic since Windsurfer Beach is close to the Larkspur Ferry Terminal.
+We paddled out around the Marin Islands and then back to our launch site, watching for ferry traffic since Windsurfer Beach is close to the Larkspur Ferry Terminal.

 My story starts with car top racks, so it’s only appropriate to end with a photo of my boat on top of my camper after the paddle.
 We covered 8.5 miles over the course of our paddle.
 Here’s a map that shows our track.